Why Pray or Write Letters to an Omniscient God? a Revelation by Sathya Sai

 OMG!
 I was caught.
 A chill ran down my spine.
 He knew!

 “Nothing Swami... just seeing You”, I answered.

 I could not have summarized the letter better!
+I ran and fell at His feet.
 Swami smiled.
-That gave me courage and I moved close to Him.
-I asked Him,

 "It is in answer to your (all the devotees’) prayers that I have descended in this form, else I have the capability to answer you even from above right?
 You wanted to enjoy the joy of interacting with the Lord.
 Now that you have got it, you should not cease your efforts”